AvishkaVishwa/RPM-Magnetic-Sensor/README.md

-# ESP32 RPM Magnetic Sensor
+# RPM Magnetic Sensor with ESP32

 An ESP-IDF project for measuring rotational speed (RPM) using a magnetic sensor (e.g., Hall effect sensor) connected to an ESP32.